 Every summer and stretching into November, the potential for hurricanes in the Caribbean is high.
-True, not every hurricane season produces hurricanes but a constant examination of weather data in that part of the world can generate high probability forecasts and alert all suppliers in a supply chain to adjust accordingly for potential delays or outright disruptions in the flow of raw material or finished product.
+True, not every hurricane season produces hurricanes — however, a constant examination of regional weather data can generate high probability forecasts and alert all suppliers in a supply chain to adjust accordingly for potential delays or outright disruptions in the flow of raw material or finished product.

 In The End, It’s The End User

-It’s vital to remember that, just as manufacturing is being changed by the driving force of technology, so, too, is the customer who is now accustomed to having product information, delivery dates, invoice details and price quotes at the end of a smartphone.
+It’s vital to remember that just as manufacturing is being changed by the driving force of technology, so too is the customer accustomed to having product information, arrival dates, invoice details, and price quotes delivered directly to their smartphones.

 Where To Begin?

 The task of reformulating a supply chain so that every supplier is optimizing the available technology is large — but achievable.
 The rewards for doing so will pay dividends for many years to come.

 A streamlined supply chain, driven by and responsive to data, is a boon to any manufacturer.
 Sometimes, though, it’s difficult to know where to begin.
 To that end, Gerent has produced a free white paper entitled “A Digital Transformation Roadmap for Manufacturers” to provide some counsel on establishing a starting point and taking the initial steps on the digital journey.